-Educational research shows that paradigmatic profiles that secondary school and university students deploy for dealing with real world systems and phenomena are often dominated by naïve realism, and are thus at odds with science.
-Research also shows that student paradigms are not significantly affected by conventional instruction of lecture and demonstration.
-Many science educators have argued that this situation cannot be reversed unless science teachers bring into their classrooms whatever inquiry practices scientists resort to in their research, and especially modeling practices.
-Modeling theory amplifies this argument and calls for engaging students in insightful modeling inquiry that help them regulate their paradigmatic profiles in a way that significantly tunes down naïve realism in favor of scientific realism.
-A special attention is paid in the process for students to develop any scientific theory that is the object of a science course around a set of basic models.
+Educational research shows that secondary school and university students enrolled in science courses are often encumbered with naïve paradigms that are at odds with scientific paradigms, and that student paradigms are not significantly affected by conventional instruction of lecture and demonstration.
+Many science educators have argued that this situation cannot be reversed unless science teachers bring into their classrooms whatever modeling practices scientists resort to in their research.
+The pivotal role of models and modeling processes in learning scientific theory has also been recognized by prominent organizations such as the American Association for the Advancement of Science and the National Research Council (cf. Halloun, 2003 for an extensive list of references).

 A scientific theory consists, for us, of: (a) a set of models or families of models, and (b) a set of particular rules and theoretical statements that govern model construction and deployment and that relate models to one another and to specific patterns in the real world.
 A scientific model is a conceptual system mapped onto a specific pattern in the structure and/or behavior of some physical systems so as to allow us: (a) describe, explain, and predict (or postdict) the pattern in question, and, eventually (b) control or change physical realities exhibiting the pattern, and (c) reify the pattern in new realities.
-Among the models of a theory is a subset of basic models the understanding of which is critical for meaningful understanding of fundamental tenets and conceptions (concepts, laws, etc.) of the respective theory, and development of fundamental tools, skills and habits of scientific inquiry.
+Among the models of a theory is a subset of basic models the understanding of which is set at a paradigmatic threshold that a student needs to cross so that s/he could meaningfully learn the scientific theory in question.
+A basic model is one that is simple enough to facilitate student understanding of fundamental tenets and conceptions (concepts, laws, etc.) of the respective theory, and development of fundamental tools, skills and habits of scientific inquiry.
 Yet it is generic enough to serve in the construction of more complex models in the theory.